On this occasion, discover the painter Sergio de Castro in 4 chapters.

 Musée de Saint-Lô, Dany Jeanne, La période de formation et d’expériences (1939-1955), 2006

-Rather than talking about series, Sergio de Castro worked in variations: he created works based on a theme or a pictorial technique, then changed his focus and moved on to something else.
+Rather than talking about series, the painter Sergio de Castro worked in variations: he created works based on a theme or a pictorial technique, then changed his focus and moved on to something else.
 This made his work particularly rich.
 Lydia Harambourg wrote: “While he opts for a narrative style, any subject for him is above all a visual arts subject.
 While his choice to work in series may give rise to fears of a rupture, this thematic recourse finds profound resonance in the work of the musiciancomposer (…) as a way of reviving his introspection.
 As a musical form par excellence, the variation, which he practices as an exercise in artistic investigation, is at the heart of a dialectic that is also based on the religious and the spiritual.
 The thematic games, the games of styles, are sanctioned by a world of static forms and a world of complementary dynamic forms.”

 Lastly, music can also be found in the themes addressed: the pictorial work of Sergio de Castro is strewn with musicians and dancers.